aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/230-List Comprehensions.md

 ### Do It Yourself

-* Using list comprehension find the length of all the strings present in the list:
+* Using list comprehension, find the length of all the strings present in the list:
 l = \[ 'abc', 'abcd', 'aabbccddd', 'eeeeeeaaaaaaa' ]
 * Try doing yourself before continuing.